-Common people, having reached the prime of life, immediately begin to fade in old age.
+Common people, on the contrary, having reached the prime of life, immediately begin to fade in old age.
 It happens because they have not achieved Mergence with Tao.

 56. The truth cannot be conveyed only through words!
 The one who does not understand this cannot fully understand this treatise!*

-Those who abandon personal desires, become free from earthly passions, reduce personal needs, achieve clear understanding, do not aspire to glory, stay in the subtlest state of the consciousness represent Primordial and Deepest Tao.
+Those who abandon personal desires, who become free from worldly passions, who reduce personal needs, who achieve clear understanding, who do not aspire to glory, who stay in the subtlest state of the consciousness, represent Primordial and Deepest Tao.